satomic/copilot-metrics-4-every-user/README.md

 # Copilot Proxy Insight
 This project is a proxy tool to capture and log HTTP requests and responses, specifically designed to work with GitHub Copilot.
 Thanks Daniel Wang & [Lichao Zhao](https://github.com/lichaozhao/copilot-usage/blob/master/sample.py) & Qifeng Hou.

+## Update Note
+2024-12-08
+- Add the feature of recording completions and telemetry of Copilot.

+2024-12-25
+- By default, telemetry logs are not saved, you can enable it by remove the annotation symbol from line 16 in `proxy_addons.py`.
+- Added parsing of the content fields of request and response in completion

 ## BEFORE YOU TRY THIS TOOL, PLEASE READ THE FOLLOWING WARNNING CAREFULLY